Setono/sylius-peak-wms-plugin/README.md

 ## Important

-The plugin presumes that the `Product::$code` and `ProductVariant::$code` are the same the product id and variant id respectively inside Peak WMS.
+The plugin presumes that the `Product::$code` and `ProductVariant::$code` are the same as the product id and variant id respectively inside Peak WMS.
 Also, because Sylius _always_ has a product and a variant, it is presumed that Peak WMS uses the same logic.